boschrexroth/ctrlx-automation-sdk/samples-cpp/diagnostics.logbook/README.md

 __Be carefull with level EMERGENCY: Messages with this level are sent to all consoles!__

-## Getting Started

-1. Launch IDE (VSCode for example)
-2. Open the sample directory `samples-cpp/diagnostics.logbook`
+## Build and Install the Snap

-3. Build and install the snap as described `Setup` section
+Build and install the snap like described [here](../README.md).

+## Test the Snap

+* Open the web interface of your ctrlX CORE
-4. Check output in the web interface
+* Check the output of the diagnosis logbook

 ![Output in diagnosis logbook](docs/images/diagnostics.logbook/messages.in.logbook.png)

-## Troubleshooting

-All automatically created files are located in folders `build` and `generated`.
-If there are unclear messages during the build process, it might help to delete the folders `build` and `generated` and restart the build process.

-## Support

-If you've any questions visit the [ctrlX AUTOMATION Community](https://developer.community.boschrexroth.com/)

 ___